DevExpress/dotnet-eud/interface-elements-for-desktop/articles/pivot-table/data-presentation/filter-data/build-complex-filter-criteria.md

 ![EU_XtraPivotGrid_ShowFieldListMenu](../../../../images/img7594.png)

-After you have built and applied a filter condition, a filter panel appears at the Pivot Table bottom.
+After you have built and applied a filter condition, a filter panel appears at the bottom of the Pivot Table.
 This panel displays the filter condition.

 ![pivotgrid_FilterPanel](../../../../images/img13154.png)